MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Approval:**

-     - User Validate the request for Visa payment process to approve the request and complete this stage.
+     - Waiting for Approval from finance department, once the stage is completed, then it will moved for Payment.

        - *In The action field is following to,*